-Quality 360º Dolby speaker.
+Quality 360 degree Dolby speaker.
 Perfect for streaming music and taking calls.
 Simple setup.
 Features Zigbee smart home hub.
 Available in 3 colors.

 Expensive; its premium audio drives up the price.

-Plug into Bluetooth/AUX port to make any speaker an Echo device.
+Plug into Bluetooth or AUX port to make any speaker an Echo device.
 Convenient microphone mute button.
 Compact design.
 Affordable.
 Easy to set up.
 Available in white or black.

 Echo Input does not support Bluetooth calling.